 What is the target price?

 We don’t have target prices for our stocks, we prefer to focus on what the investment is delivering us today, which in this case is a 15% after tax cash earnings yield and a 9% dividend yield, with growth.

 At what point would you sell it?

-How much has it added (subtracted) to your overall portfolio over the last 12 months?
+How much has it added to your overall portfolio during the past 12 months?